waku-org/specs/standards/application/privatev1.md

 **Why Segment Before Reliability**

-Placing segmentation after reliability tracking would mean retransmission of a dropped payload requires re-broadcasting the entire frame.
+Placing segmentation after reliability tracking would mean retransmission of a dropped segment would require re-broadcasting the entire frame.
 By segmenting first, the reliability layer can track individual segments and request retransmission of only the missing fragments.

 **Implementation**